puppetlabs/puppet-docs/source/hiera/2.0/lookup_types.markdown

 This is Hiera's default lookup method.

-## Lookup Keys
+### Lookup Keys

+Unlike the other lookup types, priority lookup accepts two kinds of key:

-Priority lookup accepts top-level lookup keys, which return the entire value of the key, or qualified keys, which return just the specified part of a value.
-Qualified keys are composed of a lookup key along with any number of additional subkeys, separated by dots.
+* **Top-level lookup keys,** which return the entire value of the key.
+* **Qualified keys,** which return just the specified part of a value.

+Qualified keys are composed of a top-level lookup key along with any number of additional subkeys, separated by dots.

 For example, to look up an element in a hash: